Zitishk/Order_of_Imputation_Standaardization/README.md

 ## 3. Regression Analysis Results

+### 3.1 Method Comparison

+We test this for a range of R-Square values and find that - The regression analysis reveals that:
+- StF and FtS maintain same R² values as predicted
+- Coefficient ratios between StF and FtS match theoretical predictions
+- **Interestingly Simply dropping missing values can sometimes outperform imputation methods**
+- However note that the Rsq for dropping the missing values are sometimes higher than the full datasets
+- This shows that dropping missing values can cause overfitting; inline with theoretical expectations

-### 3.1 Impact of Missing Data Percentage
+### 3.2 Impact of Missing Data Percentage
+To explore when simply dropping the missing data performs better we do another round of analysis.
-The code tests different missing data percentages (20%, 40%, 60%, 80%, 95%) and their impact on:
+The code tests different missing data percentages (20%, 40%, 60%, 80%, 95%) with different Rsq and their impact on:
-- Coefficient estimates
-- R-squared values
+- Relative performance of StF method
-- Relative performance of different methods
+- Relative performance of Dropping method

 Key findings:
-1. For high R² (R²=1):
-   - Missing vs Full shows increasing deviation with more missing data
-   - StF vs Standardized shows similar pattern but with less deviation

-2. For low R² (R²=0.1, 0.05):
    - Results are mixed
-   - StF performs better with moderate missing data (around 60%)
+   - StF performs better with moderate missing data (around 60%) and low Rsquares
    - Performance degradation is non-linear with missing data percentage

-### 3.2 Method Comparison
-The regression analysis reveals that:
-- StF and FtS maintain same R² values as predicted
-- Coefficient ratios between StF and FtS match theoretical predictions
-- Simply dropping missing values can sometimes outperform imputation methods

 ## 4. Conclusions and Future Work

 ### Key Findings
 1. The mathematical equivalence of StF and FtS in terms of final formula but different practical implications
 2. The impact of missing data percentage is non-linear and depends on the underlying R² of the relationship
-3. The choice between StF and FtS may depend on specific use case requirements
+3. The choice between StF and dropping may depend on specific use case requirements

 ### Future Research Directions
 1. Extend analysis to non-normal distributions
-2. Investigate impact of different missing data mechanisms (MCAR, MAR, MNAR)
 3. Study the effect of correlation structures in multivariate settings
 4. Explore more sophisticated imputation methods (MICE, KNN, etc.)
 5. Analyze impact on non-linear relationships